ensdomains/ens/docs/dns.rst

  1. `deploy your own ENS registry`_
  2. Deploy an instance of `DNSResolver`_
- 3. Update your ENS registry to set your newly deployed DNSResolver as the resolver for your domain name (eg, by calling setSubnodeOwner and setResolver; see `interacting with the ENS registry`_ for details).
+ 3. Update your ENS registry to set your newly deployed DNSResolver as the resolver for your domain name (eg, by calling setSubnodeOwner and setResolver; see :ref:`interacting` for details).
 Don't forget to set the TTL on this record to a reasonable value, or your DNS data may not get cached.
  4. Write a zonefile.
 The zonefile must include an NS record for your domain that specifies the resolver as *address*.ns1.ens.domains, where *address* is the address of the ENS registry you deployed in step 1, without the leading '0x'.
 An `example zonefile`_ is available for reference.
  5. Clone and build `ensdns`_.
 Start a local node, and run 'ensdns upload --keystore=path/to/keystore zonefile' to upload the zone to the blockchain.
  6. Update your NS records with your registrar to point to the name above (*address*.ns1.ens.domains).